LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 | LoopKit/OmniBLE | dev | dev |
 | LoopKit/OmniKit | main | main |

-* WARNING - After a recent release
+WARNING - After a recent release

 * Your existing patches will probably still work
     * If they give an error when building, or if you want to add another customization, then . . .
 * Wait for the release number to be updated on this page before using any of the copy/paste commands
 * Check the top of this page for the release message

 !!! tip "Pro Tip"
     If you know you want to change more than one Module, go on and prepare the forks for each Modules you want to customize.

 This page has instructions for applying customizations to released code, main branch of LoopWorkspace.
 Don't worry that some of the other repositories have dev for the default branch.
 With the exception of the Loop module, everything you need to create your patches is included in the default branches of the lower level repositories (Modules).

+!!! warning "Loop Module"
-For Loop, you will also need a main branch.
-See [Connect Fork to New Branch](gh-update.md#connect-fork-to-new-branch)
+    For the Loop Module, you will also need the main branch.
+It has commits that identify the version number that are not found in _dev_.
+After you fork the LoopKit/Loop repository, follow the steps to get the _main_ branch as well as the default _dev_ branch.
+See [Connect Fork to New Branch](gh-update.md#connect-fork-to-new-branch).

+    When preparing updates for the Loop module, be sure to update both branches (_main_ and _dev_) when you do the sync command on your fork in GitHub.

 !!! warning "Loop with LnL Patches"
     Some Loop users build with the loopnlearn version of LoopWorkspace using the [main_lnl_patches](https://www.loopandlearn.org/main-lnl-patches) branch.
 Initially, this process involved making your LoopWorkspace fork from loopnlearn instead of LoopKit.
-You have the option of deleting that fork and starting over with LoopKit and apply those same patches in the build-loop.yml file of your new fork, see [Loop and Learn: LnL Patches](https://www.loopandlearn.org/custom-code/#lnl-patches).
+You have the option of deleting that fork and starting over with LoopKit, adding your 6 Secrets to your new fork of LoopWorkspace and apply those same patches in the build-loop.yml file of your new fork, see [Loop and Learn: LnL Patches](https://www.loopandlearn.org/custom-code/#lnl-patches).

     The process for creating your own customized patch is the same as those using the released code.

 ## Open Module in Codespaces

-!!! warning "New Release"
-    If you have previously used this process for a prior release, use the same Modules you already forked.
-Make sure you sync each Module to LoopKit.

-    You can often reuse patches with a new release.
-Test first before bothering to create a new patch for a customization you have previously configured.

-    You need to repeat this section to create the main_3.2.1 branches for each Module you want to customize.

-Now that the selected module fork exists in your GitHub account, you will open it in Codespaces.
+Open your browser to your https://github.com/username/Module fork.
+Be sure to sync **your fork** if it shows it is behind the LoopKit repository.

+The next step is to use the Codespaces tool provided by GitHub to make the edits you want.

-* If you are returning to change a customization you've already made to version 3.2.1, be sure to select the branch where you already made the previous customization; [Update Customization](#update-customization)
+* If you are returning to a Module where you've already configured for to version 3.2.1, skip ahead to [Update Customization](#update-customization)
+* If your previous patch failed to apply after an update, you must complete this section
-* If you are returning to add customization to an updated version of Loop, you must complete this section
+* If you have not done a customization for this module, you must complete this section

 For this portion of the process, work with a single Module until you are done with the customization for that module.
 Repeat this for all Modules and then move on to updating the build_loop.yml file in your fork for LoopWorkspace.

 !!! tip "Pro Tip"
     The more modular you make your commits, the more likely that the patch will still work after updates.

     For example, make a change to modify `Future Carbs Time Interval` and commit that change with that message.
-That single change is used to create a patch that you can label `change future carb limit to 4 hours` in both the commit message and your patch commands you save in your text file.
+Your patch can be created from that single commit.

+    In fact, that exact modification is already a [Prepared Patch: Future Carbs](https://www.loopandlearn.org/custom-code/#future-carbs) at the loop and learn site that you can just copy into your build_loop.yml in the [Update LoopWorkspace](#update-loopworkspace) section.

     If you prefer, you can change all the files in one Module and make one big commit.
 You'll have fewer lines to add to build_loop.yml, but this patch is more likely to fail in future updates.

-1. Right click (or control click) on [Codespaces](https://github.com/codespaces)
+1. Right click (or control click) on this link: [Codespaces](https://github.com/codespaces)
     * This opens a new tab in your browser
     * Click on the green button on the right that says `New Codespace`
 1. On new screen
     * Click on Select a repository and choose your GitHub username/moduleName for the module you want to modify (you can start typing your username if there are too many choices)
     * You will see a message the `Codespace usage for this repository is paid for by username` - you get 60 free hours per month, so you can ignore this message
         * First time - **main** for Loop or OmniKit; **dev** for LoopKit or OmniBLE
-        * Subsequent times - select your customized branch, e.g., main_3.2.1_custom
+        * Subsequent times - select your customized branch, e.g., _main_3.2.1_custom_
     * You do not need to modify the region or machine type
     * Click on the green button at the bottom that says `Create codespace`
 1. A message appears saying setting up your codespace; and then the Codespaces screen appears showing the README.md file (by default) for that repository